CIC Interpolation

 – interpolation coefficient.

-The word lengths of other sections are set taking into account bit growth as described in Hogenauer’s work.
+The word lengths of other sections are set taking into account the growth of bits, as described in Hogenauer’s work.
 The lengths of all fractional parts are set equal to the length of the input fraction.

 Values |